jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Extras’ Extraordinary Potential

 The environment keeps changing.
 Life needs to know how and uses its lifeforms to probe for answers.
-Similarly, people always have questions; like why are the movies so expensive, or more importantly what are proven techniques to stop malaria infections.
-Constant questions are a problem and we need a tool to solve it.
-True to ourselves, we tackle this challenge by wielding our available technology to create a reference tool and upgrade it when possible.
+Similarly, the human environment keeps changing, and so humans also have to probe for answers.
+We ask questions like why are the movies so expensive, or more importantly what are proven techniques to stop malaria infections.
+We need a way to answer our questions and true to ourselves, we tackle this challenge by using our available technology to create a reference tool and upgrade it when possible.

 Our first reference tool was the wisdom of our elders.
 The first technological upgrades were papyrus scrolls and ink (around 2300 BC) and books (around 300 BC), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.
 We called the reference books encyclopedias.

-Encyclopedias were a massive hit; up until a generation or so ago, practically all well-read households proudly included a physical collection of such volumes in their library. _The Encyclopedia Britannica_ (1878) was the standard.
-It went into continuous publication (1933) to keep people updated to the latest facts.
+Encyclopedias were a massive hit; up until a generation or so ago, many households proudly included a physical encyclopedia collection in their library. _The Encyclopedia Britannica_ (1878) was the standard.
+In 1933 it started to be re-publihsed every to keep people updated to the latest facts.
 In the following decades, the computer, digital printer, and telecommunications meant encyclopedias were written and stored digitally.
 But they remained a set of printed books and CD’s controlled by experts.

 Then came the world wide web (1991), a new technology that unlocked many new tools like websites, forums, blogs, and something called "wikis".
 Wiki software lets anyone write or edit a webpage by pressing "edit now".
 All changes are saved, so anyone can erase errors or vandalism by pressing "undo now".
 For years programmers used wikis to collaboratively write technical manuals.